BagusNurhudaUI/next/blogposts/unit-test.md

 ## Wrap Up

 That's pretty much all I had to share this time around.
-GPT-3 has definitely impressed me with it's capabilities, and now I have a stronger understanding how this power can be wielded.
+When creating unit test in any service we have to decide first of using internal dependency (`dependency injection`) or external dependency

 In a batch of 20 samples, not all of them are great—but the good ones are sometimes _really_ good.